Chapter 1

 5Tips and advice on choosing, booking and picking up the vehicle

-Trust our experience and traveller feedback in the forums:
+Trust our experience and feedback we’ve received from other travellers:

-- Book ahead; you will often get a better rate.
+- Book ahead to get a better rate.

 - Car rental is a supply-and-demand game.
 If you’re flexible, make sure you’re not planning a trip on a popular Canadian bank holiday like July 1 or Labour Day.

-- The most convenient pickup locations (e.g. inside a major airport) can have much higher rates than the office of the same company just outside the airport.
+- The most convenient pickup locations (e.g. inside a major airport) can have much higher rates than a different branch just outside the airport.

-- Bring your driver’s licence, the booking confirmation and proof of existing insurance if applicable.
+- Bring your driver’s licence, passport, credit card, booking confirmation and proof of insurance (if applicable).

-- There are no stupid questions—ask what fuel type you should use, where the wipers are, anything that’s not obvious.
+- There are no stupid questions—ask what fuel type you should use, where the wipers are; basically, anything that’s not obvious!

-- If you want a bigger car or another model and if the office has vehicles available, just ask!
-You could get a great deal.
+- If you want a bigger car or another model and the office has vehicles available, it’s worth asking.
+You could get a great deal on an upgrade.

-- Check the vehicle carefully for existing damage and document it (you can take pictures or even make a video).
-Anything not flagged before you drive away could be blamed on you when you return the vehicle.
+- Check the vehicle carefully for existing damage and document it (take pictures or video).
+Any existing damage not flagged before you drive away could be blamed on you when you return the vehicle.

-- Keep the car rental business card with you and call the office if you get into an accident or if the car is stolen.
-If you’re insured, the process should be pretty straightforward (although you may have to pay the deductible).
+- Keep the car rental business card with you and call the office if you get into an accident or the car is stolen.
+If you’re insured, the next steps should be pretty straightforward (although you may have to pay a deductible).

 0 comments